odin-delrio/odindelrio.com/content/post/rx-concat-map-eager.md

 And that's it!

 #### Note about parallelism
-Remember that RxJava is synchronous by default, so, this examples work in a parallelized way because I'm configuring the schedulers in my rx chains by calling to the `subscribeOn` method when needed:
+Keep in mind that RxJava is synchronous by default, so, this examples work in a parallelized way because I'm configuring the schedulers in my rx chains by calling to the `subscribeOn` method when needed:

 ```